-Ordinary opening hours are 8:00 am - 5:30 pm, Mon-Fri.
+Ordinary opening hours are 8:00 am-5:30 pm, Mon-Fri.

 Special needs must be authorized by the CeSAR Director.
 Each lab session must be recorded in the lab register.

 When you leave the lab and the end of your day, or have to leave the lab for some minutes, always inform the lab specialist or other CeSAR personnel.

-We need to know who is in the buildind and, in particular, do not leave unattended lasers running.
+We need to know who is in the building and, in particular, do not leave running lasers unattended.